 But there are limits.

-Why, America, do not not bother with Boxing Day?
+Why, America, do you not bother with Boxing Day?
 What’s the rationale there?
 Is it because you’ve already had a lot of days off, what with Thanksgiving and Christmas Day?
 Do you not wish to enjoy another day in which you can look over your pile of presents, and then eat leftover turkey and watch another blockbuster movie?
 Are you that motivated that you have to get straight back to work as soon as is humanly possible?

 I mean sure, whatever the original purpose of Boxing Day may have been – either for rich people to give their servants a day off with a box of goodies for the family or a day to deliver offerings to the church (left in a metal box) on the feast of St. Stephen – it does not serve that purpose now.
 Some families like to leave the unwrapping of gifts to Boxing Day, but these are often the kind of families who also boast of getting up early on Christmas morn and going for a nice bracing walk.
 It’s a lovely thing to do, but a bit self-consciously healthy for most British tastes.